usc-ee250-spring2020/GrovePi-EE250/README.md

+## **EE 250L: Distributed Systems for the Internet of Things**

+This fork of the GrovePi repository is for the EE250L course.
+Please select the branch that corresponds to the semester you have taken the course.
+The skeleton code for the lab assignments lie inside the Software/Python/ directory.

 ## **GrovePi: The Raspberry Pi Meets Grove Sensors**

 GrovePi is an open source platform for connecting Grove Sensors to the Raspberry Pi.
 Create your Internet of Things devices and inventions without the need for soldering!